3C-SCSU/Avatar/README.md

 git remote -v
 ```

-<br>If you haven't added the upstream repository, you can add it with:<br>
+If you haven't added the upstream repository, you can add it with:<br>
 ```sh
 git remote add upstream https://github.com/3C-SCSU/Avatar
 ```